 Solution to Proper Implementation

 One of the options which can be exercised for the proper implementation of the Right to be forgotten is end-to-end encryption which is used by WhatsApp.
 But what is end-to-end encryption?
 Before we discuss end-to-end encryption, let’s first learn about the term ‘encryption’.
 Encryption is an old technique that was used during the World Wars in which the message was converted into an indecipherable format.
 Encryption, in this modern era, is computer-generated.
 In this, a normal encryption is generated in which the data by the sender is deciphered by middlemen and then is encrypted again for the receiver.
 In such a case, the deciphered data remains with the middlemen.
 Thus, this encryption gave rise to a new technology called end-to-end encryption.
-End-to-end encryption is a more secure form of encryption where the role of the middlemen is absent and thus the cipher remains undisturbed but like everything thing in this world has pros and cons, end-to-end encryption has the biggest con which that it will provide a safe space for the criminals to conduct illegal activities like transferring of illegal money, etc.
+End-to-end encryption is a more secure form of encryption where the role of the middlemen is absent and thus the cypher remains undisturbed but like everything thing in this world has pros and cons, end-to-end encryption has the biggest con which is that it will provide a safe space for the criminals to conduct illegal activities like transferring of illegal money, etc.

 Personal Data Protection Bill, 2019